JNdeBruin/ThesisJNdeBruin/README.md

 # ThesisJNdeBruin

 This GitHub-page provides the four models used for my master's thesis on different DSM-strategies under varying grid tariff designs.
 The models are made in the Calliope, using YAML- and CSV-files.
-A elaborated description on the logic of the four models can be found in the thesis, 'DSM in an electrified food industry', at the TU Delft Repository.
+A elaborated description on the logic of the four models can be found in the thesis, 'DSM in an electrified food industry', at the TU Delft Repository: https://repository.tudelft.nl/.
 More information on the installation, functioning and and running of Calliope can be found at: https://calliope.readthedocs.io/en/stable/ .
 The CSV-files that are included and their purpose are the following:

 - Contract.csv: This CSV-file restricts the monthly cables that they can only be used in a single month by setting their efficiency to zero outside of their month.
 - demand.csv: This CSV-file includes the hourly production target of the industry.